Crius

+In Greek mythology, Crius, Krios or Kreios (/ˈkraɪəs/; Κρεῖος or Κριός) was one of the Titans, the children of Uranus (Sky) and Gaia (Earth).

 Etymology

 Although "krios" was also the ancient Greek word for "ram", the Titan's chthonic position in the underworld means no classical association with Aries, the ram of the zodiac, is ordinarily made.
-Aries is the first visible constellation in the sky at the spring season, marking the start of the new year in the ancient Greek calendar.
+At the time of Ancient Greece, Aries was the first visible constellation in the sky at the spring season, marking the start of the new year in the ancient Greek calendar.

 Family

 According to Hesiod, with Eurybia, daughter of Gaia ("Earth") and Pontus ("Sea"), he fathered Astraios, Pallas, and Perses.
 The joining of Astraios with Eos, the Dawn, brought forth Eosphoros, Hesperus, Astraea, the other stars, and the winds.

 Mythology

 Joined to fill out lists of Titans to form a total matching the Twelve Olympians, Crius was inexorably involved in the ten-year-long war between the Olympian gods and Titans, the Titanomachy, though without any specific part to play.
 When the war was lost, Crius was banished along with the others to the lower level of Hades called Tartarus.

 As the least individualized among the Titans, he was overthrown in the Titanomachy.
-M. L. West has suggested how Hesiod filled out the complement of Titans from the core group—adding three figures from the archaic tradition of Delphi, Coeus, and Phoibe, whose name Apollo assumed with the oracle, and Themis.
+M. L. West has suggested how Hesiod filled out the complement of Titans from the core group—adding three figures from the archaic tradition of Delphi, Coeus, and Phoebe, whose name Apollo assumed with the oracle, and Themis.
 Among possible further interpolations among the Titans was Crius, whose interest for Hesiod was as the father of Perses and grandfather of Hecate, for whom Hesiod was, according to West, an "enthusiastic evangelist".